Supply Planning using Linear Programming with Python

 Conclusion

 This methodology allows you to perform large-scale optimization by implementing simple rules.
-You will normally avoid having a store not delivered by the most optimal route possible.

 The model presented here can be easily improved by adding operational constraints: